wjf0214/awesome-stars-wjf0214/README.md

 *   [thedevs-network/kutt](https://github.com/thedevs-network/kutt) - Free Modern URL Shortener.

 *   [book-searcher-org/book-searcher](https://github.com/book-searcher-org/book-searcher) - Easy and blazing-fast book searcher, create and search your private library.
-Index metadata for over 10 million books in one minute as well as search in 30µs.
 This project does not store and distribute copies of documents, but only provides indexing and searching.

 *   [remotely-save/remotely-save](https://github.com/remotely-save/remotely-save) -